 If the Safari browser on your MacBook is slowing down and struggling to load web pages, clearing the browser cache can help.
 You can find below the steps to Clear Safari Cache on Mac.

 Similar to Google Chrome and other web browsers, the default Safari browser on Mac saves reusable parts of the websites that you visit to a temporary storage location on the computer known as “Cache”.

 This feature in Safari Browser is designed to allow faster loading of web pages by reusing content that is already available in the browser Cache, when you revisit the same websites.

 However, sometimes the browser cache can end up becoming stale, outdated or corrupted, leading to slow loading web pages and other browser problems.

 This can be fixed by clearing the browser cache, which removes the outdated/corrupted content from the browser cache and allows the browser to rebuild the cache with fresh content.

 Where is Clear Browser Cache Option Located on Mac?

-The option to clear Safari Browser Cache on Mac is available under “Develop” tab in the top-menu bar.
+The option to clear the Browser Cache on Mac is available under “Develop” tab in the top-menu bar.
 However, this option is not available by default on a MacBook.